nikija/public/content/developers/api/connector.md

 ### Get All Commands

-A device command is in one of the following states:

-- `Pending` - A command that is created in MEWS, but not yet received by a client application.
-- `Received` - A command received by a client application.
-- `Processing` - A command that is being processed.
-- `Processed` - A successfully processed command.
-- `Cancelled` - A command whose execution has been cancelled before (or during) processing.
-- `Error` - A command whose execution was or processing was terminated by an error.

-This operation returns all commands the are still active from the client application point of view.
+Returns all commands the are still active from the client application point of view.
 That means commands that are in either `Pending` or `Received` state.

 #### Request `[PlatformAddress]/api/connector/v1/commands/getAllActive`